 Every amputee has a different set of etiquette standards.
 When in doubt, err on the side of caution and simply ask.
 I am never offended by questions brought about out of concern and with sincerity.

-- I am a soon-to-be middle aged below knee amputee.
-I am also the Mommy to a very active little boy.
+- I am a below knee amputee.
+More importantly, I am also Mommy to two boys, a very active eight year old (Robby) and an infant (Timmy).
 I have learned that being a parent with a disability can create some unusual and sometimes humorous situations.
 This blogger is available for hire!
 Let's talk and learn how a blog can expand your business.